jappelhans/lab-03-ee250/README.md

 Question 2: According to the definition of "resources" provided in the AWS article above, what are the resources the mail server is providing to the client?
 Answer for Question 2: Resources are the information that the server provides to clients upon requests.
-In our implementation of a mail server, the resources are the mail messages.
+In our implementation of a mail server, the resources are the jsonified dictionaries and lists of dictionaries which represent mail entries and lists of mail entries.

 Question 3: What is one common REST method not used in our mail server?
 How could we extend our mail server to use this method?